 Students who withdraw or are interrupted from school may be re-admitted into the school upon consideration of the administrative staff.
 Students must re-apply to the director, in writing, to show just cause why he/she should be considered for re-enrollment.
-Students who wish to re-enroll must follow the "Conditions for Re-entrance" policy.
+Students who wish to reenroll must follow the "Conditions for Re-entrance" policy.
 A student who re-enters the school will be considered making the same satisfactory progress as when he/she withdrew or was interrupted from the school.
 A student's maximum timeframe for completion is normally not affected by the student's withdrawal.
 However, a student's status at the time of withdrawal could affect his/her Title IV eligibility.
+Incompletes have no effect upon the institution's satisfactory academic progress standards.